 Holdsworth Communal Garden

-Due to a growing interest in community gardening, and the need to conserve our precious water supplies, this garden was developed by Woollahra Council to act as a demonstration site for how rainwater can be used to grow and sustain a garden, and to allow the local community to grow and harvest their own local, organic produce.
+This garden was developed by Woollahra Council to act as a demonstration site for how rainwater can be used to grow and sustain a garden, and to allow the local community to grow and harvest their own local, organic produce.

 The garden is located at 64 Holdsworth St, Woollahra (at the rear of the Holdsworth Community Centre) and can also be accessed at the end of Spicer Lane, Woollahra.
-The gates are unlocked 24/7 and anybody from the community is welcome to have input into, and harvest from, the site.
+The gates are unlocked 24/7 and anybody from the community is welcome to have input into, and harvest from the site.

 For more information on the Holdsworth Communal Garden visit the Holdsworth Communal Garden Facebook page.